-Face and/or Bypass Damper Torque Requirements
+Face Bypass Damper Torque Requirements

-The dampers are not linked and require multiple actuators - four for the face dampers and two for the bypass dampers.
+Face and bypass dampers may or may not be linked together.
+When dampers are placed before a single bank of coils, they always are linked together and require a single actuator.
+When dampers bypass a stacked or staggered coil, the dampers are not linked and require multiple actuators.
+Unit sizes 040 to 090 provided with external face and bypass require three actuators.
+Other arrangements with stacked or staggered coils require two actuators.
 A damper shaft extension is provided.
 Normally, the shaft extension is located on the drive side of the unit, but it can be moved to the other side.